- Coleus is a perennial and an annual that can be classified as a herb or succulent as well.

 They are hardy in USA zones 10-11 and on the south coast of Britain, if frosts are mild, but in cold areas, they’re unlikely to make it through the winter.

 Perennial plants live longer than two years.
 They may be deciduous, which means they lose their foliage, but the foliage will grow back the following year.
 Some perennials are evergreen in warm climates and will retain their leaves.
 The following spring, they grow bigger and re-flower.
 The word perennial comes from the Latin perennis (per-annum) for “lasting the year through.”

 Coleus is naturally a perennial, not an annual, but because it’s killed early by cold weather people consider it annual.

 Annual plants are different from perennials.
 They finish their lifecycle in one year, hence the name “annual.”
 They are usually more colorful than perennials and often used as bedding plants.

 You may also have heard of biennials.
 Some folk think this means they flower twice a year, but it actually refers to their growing cycle.
 Bi means two, so biennial plants live for two years.
 In year one, they germinate and grow foliage.
 In year two, they flower and develop seeds before dying.
 Parsley is a good example of a biennial plant.

 All About Coleus

 There are more than 300 different coleus species and, on top of that, 1,500 cultivars range from one foot to three feet tall.
 Some are simple native plants, running right through to the brightest leafy cultivars.
 Although the different species can look very different, they usually have large fleshy roots and flowers that can’t match the colorful foliage.

 Since 1790, botanists have argued over the Coleus genus.
-Currently, coleus are part of the Ocimeae tribe and sub-tribe Plectranthinae.
-Hundreds of species are cataloged by Kew Gardens Plants of the World database.
+Currently, coleus is part of the Ocimeae tribe and sub-tribe Plectranthinae.
+Hundreds of species are cataloged by the Kew Gardens Plants of the World database.